-As part of the National Collaborative Research Infrastructure Strategy, the program seeks to develop national scale data and digital infrastructure capability aligned with national priority research programs.
+As part of the National Collaborative Research Infrastructure Strategy (NCRIS), the program is developing national scale data and digital infrastructure capability aligned with national priority research areas.

-We’re taking a participatory design approach to developing projects within the Food Security Data Challenges program.
-We will facilitate collaborative partnerships between government agencies, industry, research institutes and other relevant stakeholders.
+We took a participatory design approach to developing projects within the Food Security Data Challenges program.

 More information on the program intent is in the full program description.